BShowen/ruby_chess/README.md

     sanitized_moves
 end

-    #same code with a bunch of comments to decribe it like your five years old. ;)
+    #same code with a bunch of comments to decribe it

 def sanitized_moves(starting_coords)
     sanitized_moves = {good: [], bad: []} #create the new hash